 - You will want to make sure that the thumbnails attached to your page and your individual beats are on-brand.
 You will also want to make sure they are eye-catching as this is the image that is going to get that user to click on your track

 - When you add your description to your track, you will want to add links that allow them to purchase right there.
-This will make buying your beat easier and will help keep your potential customer on your own site or your media profiles.
+This will make buying your beat easier and will help keep your potential customer on your own site or your social media profiles.
 This will allow you to potentially expand that purchase

 Let’s Make Some Money